M108Falcon/crx_checker/README.md

 ```

 ## Debug:
-if you encounter python ssl certify failed error then add zscaler cert explicitly to `certifi` certificate store of your virtual environemnt
+if you encounter python `ssl-certificate-invalid` error then add corporate-proxy cert explicitly to `certifi` certificate store of your virtual environemnt
 ``` powershell
 Windows
 # ensure virtualenv is active